rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 - `PARAM_ERROR`: if there is any error in one of the processes

 :::info
-The `PARAM_ENABLED (Z)` will allow to activate or deactivate some function of the bioreactor.
+The `PARAM_ENABLED` <kbd>Z</kbd> will allow to activate or deactivate some function of the bioreactor.
 It is for example possible to disable heating while keeping all the other functionalities active.
 :::

 ## PARAM_ENABLED

-`PARAM_ENABLED (Z)` allows to enable or disable some functionalities of the bioreactor.
+`PARAM_ENABLED` <kbd>Z</kbd> allows to enable or disable some functionalities of the bioreactor.
 Currently, it can control heating, agitation and food control.

 | BIT | PARAM_STATUS         | COMMENT                          |
 | --- | -------------------- | -------------------------------- |